mr5z/ExLang/README.md

 }
 ```

 The compiler statically analyzes the entire dependency graph from the module declaration.
-The following are all **compile errors**, not runtime crashes:
+The following are all compile errors, not runtime crashes:

 - Circular dependencies
 - A `@Transient` service injected into a `@Singleton`